Histological Technician Certificate

 According to Hagerman, HTs work in research, in almost all fields of biology, and are frequently used in cancer research, particularly to help determine the effectiveness of new treatments.
 Most published research on cancer includes histological specimens.

-In addition to online coursework, there is a clinical component where students work in hospitals one-to-two days a week.
-One coursework is completed, they also participate in a clinical rotation five days a week for eight weeks.
+In addition to online coursework, there is a pre-clinical component where students work in hospitals one-to-two days a week.
+One coursework is completed, they also participate in a clinical rotation five days a week for eight weeks (320 hours).
+There is no geographic qualifications for this program; any student in New York State may apply.
+You will be required to travel to complete your pre-clinical and clinical rotations.

-Students complete their studies on a part-time basis, once again demonstrating BCC’s commitment to the success of non-traditional students.
+Students complete their studies on a part-time basis, once again demonstrating SUNY Broome's commitment to the success of non-traditional students.
 However, to complete the Histological Technician Certificate program within one year, entering students typically have previously earned an associate’s degree in a health science program or a related field.

 Amy Cook, Assistant Professor of the Histological Technician Program, said graduates can expect to be in high demand.